blairfix/top_frac/README.md

 # top_frac

-`top_frac` is an R function that calculates the income fraction held by the top *x* fraction of earners.
+`top_frac` is an R function that calculates the income share held by the top *x* fraction of earners.
 It is implemented in [RcppArmadillo](https://cran.r-project.org/web/packages/RcppArmadillo/index.html).

 ### Inputs